 How to answer questions about your research

-- There are people who will ask questions not because they want to learn – but because they want to show off that they can criticise your research.
+- There are people who will ask questions not because they want to learn or because they have an idea how to improve your research – but because they want to show off that they can criticise your research.
 It’s sad, but that’s the real world for your darling!

 - Address the question as best as you can.
 If you don’t know the answer, just be honest – we have not heard of anyone who has been assassinated for not knowing the answer in their paper presentation.